LizabethPetersen/36-40-fullstack-app/README.md

 Landing = Contains the JSX for the links to sign up and log in

 ### Lab 37: Cookies and Profile Creation
+Builds in a cookie for session storage.
+Adds a profile route and form for user to input a bio and their name.
+Adds a navigation bar for ease in functionality.